system76/docs/_articles/install-minecraft.md

 ---

 Alright!
-Hitch on, choose your distro, and lets go on!
-This tutorial consists of Debian and Ubuntu based instructions as well as Arch Linux, and Fedora.
+Hitch on and let's go on!

-# Debian and Ubuntu
+### Debian and Ubuntu

 First, you will need Java runtime.